cove9988/TradingGym/README.md

 # Trading Gym (Python 3.x)

 This is derived from https://github.com/Prediction-Machines/Trading-Gym.
-Since it's not actively maintaned.
-I start to wrok on some new ideas based on Python 3.
+Since the version of [Prediction-Machines](http://prediction-machines.com/) is not actively maintaned.
+I started to wrok on some new ideas based on Python 3.

 Trading Gym is an open-source project for the development of reinforcement learning algorithms in the context of trading.